jenkinsci/btc-embeddedplatform-plugin/README.md

 Property | Description | Example Value(s)
 ---------|-------------|-----------------
 **importDir** | The directory that contains the vectors to import.
-The path can be absolute or relative to the jenkins job's workspace.<br>**mandatory** | "io\vectors", "E:\data\ImportExport" vectorFormat | String to specify the format of the vector import files in Standard BTC EmbeddedPlatform style.<br>(default: EXCEL) | "CSV", "EXCEL", "TC" vectorKind | A String that defines the type of the vectors to import.
+The path can be absolute or relative to the jenkins job's workspace.<br>**mandatory** | "io\vectors", "E:\data\ImportExport" vectorFormat | String to specify the format of the vector import files in Standard BTC EmbeddedPlatform style.<br>(default: EXCEL) | "CSV", "EXCEL", "TC", "JSON" vectorKind | A String that defines the type of the vectors to import.
 Can be "TC" (= Test Case) or "SV" (= Stimuli Vector).<br>(default: TC) | "TC", "SV"

 **Possible Return values**